TomaszWoloszyn983/spring-shopping-bot/README.md

         private LocalDateTime orderDate;
 ```

-## ** Shopper class **
+# **Future Features**

+## **Shopper class**

 This class will store data of the user who created an account in the application, such as name, email, and order history.

+## **More Sellers**

+There are plans to add more sellers to get more offers to compare.
+The application may be expanded in the future to include retailers such as SuperValu and Hollands & Barrets.

+# **Colour Scheme**

+Colors used in this project:

+- `#000000` used for primary text.
+- `#2986ff` user for header text, buttons and navbar hover effect.
+- `#80888a4d` used for navbar active buttons.
+- `#DC4C64` danger elements such as removing or deleting items and error messages.
+- `#14A44D` add item button, success messages.

 # UiPath Automations

 ## Spring Shopping Bot Dispatcher

-The Dispatcher retrieves the product list submitted by the user via the web
+The dispatcher takes the product list emailed by the user via the web application
-application and extracts the details required for processing.
+and extracts the details required for processing.

 Once the product list is obtained, the Dispatcher converts each product entry
 into the `QueueItem` format.
 It then sends each item to the designated Orchestrator